RMLio/RMLStreamer/README.md

 $ mvn clean package -DskipTests -P 'stand-alone'
 ```

+**Note**: If you want to update the version of RMLStreamer (e.g. when developing or releasing), run the script
+`change-version.sh <your-new-version>`.
+It updates the version on relevant places in the repository.

 ### Executing RML Mappings

 *This section assumes the use of a CLI.
 If you want to use Flink's web interface, check out